manoss96/fluke/CONTRIBUTING.md

   This command will pull the ``linuxserver/openssh-server`` image from Docker Hub and start it as a Docker container in the background, while at the same time mapping its port `2222` to your local port `2222` and passing all required environmental variables.
-Furthermore, it mounts the repository's ``tests/test_files`` folder into the container.
+Furthermore, it mounts the Fluke repository's ``tests/test_files`` folder into the container.
 Before you execute the above command, make sure that you replace ``{PATH_TO_FLUKE_REPO}`` with the actual path of your local copy of the Fluke repository.

 - **GCS Server**:
   ```
-  docker run -d -p 4443:4443 --mount type=bind,\
+  docker run -d \
+  -p 4443:4443 \
+  --mount type=bind,\
   src={PATH_TO_FLUKE_REPO}/tests/test_files,\
   dst=/data/bucket/tests/test_files \
   fsouza/fake-gcs-server:1.47.0